namitms/FindMeFoodTrucks/.github/ISSUE_TEMPLATE/epic_request.md

 name: Epic Request
 about: Suggest a use case for this project
 title: ''
-labels: ''
+labels: 'Epic'
 assignees: ''

 ---

 **We believe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Describe the proposed change

 **Will result in**
-A clear and concise description of what you want to happen.
+Describe the expected result of the change

 **We will have confidence to proceed when**
-Add any other context or screenshots about the feature request here.
+Describe the metrics which will prove the effectiveness of the change

 **Following features are part of this epic**
 - [ ] First issue #1